-In Southend there are strong working relationships between NHS organisations and the local authority - Southend-on-Sea Borough Council.
-This has been strengthened over the last twelve months, since the establishment of Southend CCG means that the major commissioners of health and social care services in Southend are coterminous and commissioning services for the same population.
+In the Southend-on-Sea there are strong working relationships between NHS organisations and the local authority, Southend-on-Sea Borough Council.
+This has been strengthened over the last twelve months since the establishment of Southend CCG, with the major commissioners of health and social care services in Southend-on-Sea now being coterminous and commissioning services for the same population.

-In November 2013, Southend was named as a national pioneer in health and social care integration, an accolade which recognises the great progress partners have made in joining up and improving health and social care services.
-In Southend, the Better Care Fund plan is fully aligned with the integration pioneer programme.
+In November 2013, Southend-on-Sea was named as a national pioneer in health and social care integration, an accolade which recognises the great progress partners have made in joining up and improving health and social care services.
+In Southend-on-Sea, the Better Care Fund plan is fully aligned with the integration pioneer programme.